DawidRynkal/dawidrynkal/README.md

 - 🔭 I’m currently looking for a job !
 - 🌱 I’m currently learning everything about front-end 🤣
-- 🥅 2020 Goals: Get the first job in IT, learn as best i can,
+- 🥅 2020 Goals: Get the first job in IT, learn to:
+                 - Node.js
+                 - Gatsby.js
+                 - testing
+                 - databases,
+                 - freamworks e.g Express.js,
+                 - GraphQL,
+                 - good practises of coding,
+👋 Its is possible that i have learned some of this things since i listed these goals.🤣

 ### Check my linkdin profile: